dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 tests, as we ran small boxes out of cpu in a rarely hit portion of the fq_codel algorithm..

+## Fragments

+We've ignored fragments, which is probably a bad idea.

 ## Flent vs other stuff is *very useful*

 I'd also always intended to use the various flent tests as a way of generating repeatable "background" loads, against which other traffic could be measured.
 It's hard to "see" what's going on in a typical web transaction, for example.
-We used flent very successfully in conjuntion with the chrome web page benchmarker, in showig how well normal, not faked, web traffic did vs loads similar to torrenting.
+We used flent very successfully in conjuntion with the chrome web page benchmarker, in showing how well normal, not faked, web traffic did vs loads similar to torrenting.

 Over time, key tests for simultanienty have moved into flent itself -